yshen-SJTU/FaceEngine-Server-SDK/README.md

 - Simple C and Java APIs
 - Easy to use and integrate

-- Support terminal device (Android armeabi-v7a, arm64-v8a and x86)

 ## More About FaceEngine Server SDK
 Face detection and recognition are increasingly being used to different applications.
 Some of cloud operators provide face-recognition SaaS, and applications rent the service and submit their images to clouds for face features.
 FaceEngine Server SDK makes applicatons be capable to set up (develop and deploy) a face-recognition server easily and keep all data (images) locally.
 We also share our face engine libraries for terminal device.
 Please refer to FaceEngine Android.